 What are the Spectre and Meltdown CPU vulnerabilities

-In modern computers, code is separated into two areas: user code, which runs the programs you use every day, and kernel code, which is used to run the operating system.
-The kernel is a highly privileged area of the computer that controls its execution and stores critical data.
+In modern computers, code is separate into two areas: user code, which runs the programs you use every day, and kernel code, which is used to run the operating system.
+The kernel is a high privilege area of the computer that controls its execution and stores critical data.